 Prostate cancer with HRR gene mutations

 Specifically, olaparib is for adults whose cancer cells have mutations in genes called HRR (homologous recombination repair) genes.
 Your doctor will run a genetic test to determine if your cancer falls into this category.
-Two new genetic tests were approved alongside olaparib in order to help with this process.
 Some examples of HRR genes include genes called BRCA1, BRCA2, and ATM.

 In order to take olaparib, people with prostate cancer must have previously tried taking either enzalutamide or abiraterone, which are other medications used to treat certain forms of prostate cancer.
 If a person’s cancer has progressed while taking these drugs, and they have an HRR gene mutation, they may be able to take olaparib.